 Fashioned after a castle turret, this used to house a header tank to feed a founder and water the planting schemes toward Bournemouth.

-Inspiration for the one featured in the Kevin Costner film 'Robin Hood, Prince of Thieves'.
+Inspiration for the castle featured in the Kevin Costner film 'Robin Hood, Prince of Thieves'.

 Taken when I was 14.
 Three Kodak Instamatic prints stitched together over 40 years later.